 We compare $\norm{\hat\btheta_t - \btheta_t}_2^2$, $t=1,2$, with or without transfer under combinations of $n_0$ and $n_{\aux}=n_1$.
 The boxplots are shown in Figure \ref{fig:chakra-coef}.
-We also generate a new dataset and compare predicted $\hat Q^*(\bx, a)$ obtained by transferred $Q$ learning and its vanilla counterpart.
+We also generate a new dataset and compare predicted $\hat Q^*(\bx, a)$ obtained by transferred $Q^*$ learning and its vanilla counterpart.
 The boxplots of $\abs{\hat Q^*(\bx, a) - Q^*(\bx, a)}/\abs{Q^*(\bx, a)}$ (averaged over all state-action pairs in the new dataset) are presented in Figure \ref{fig:chakra-pred}.
-It is clear that transferred $Q$-learning performs much better than the vanilla $Q$-learning without transfer in terms of both coefficient estimation and prediction.
+It is clear that transfer $Q$-learning performs much better than the vanilla $Q$-learning without transfer in terms of both coefficient estimation and prediction.
 The advantage is more prominent in earlier stages since the transfer benefit in the latter stage positively cascade to the earlier stages through the second term in \eqref{eq-mt}.

-Table \ref{tab:opt-act} compares the frequency of correct optimal actions chosen by single-task $Q$-learning and Transferred $Q$-learning with the new dataeset.
-We observe that Transferred $Q$-learning achieves higher accuracy in choosing the optimal actions across all combinations of $n_0$ and $n_1$, which are the number of trajectories of the target task and the source task, respectively.
+Table \ref{tab:opt-act} compares the frequency of correct optimal actions chosen by single-task $Q$-learning and transfer $Q$-learning with the new dataeset.
+We observe that transfer $Q$-learning achieves higher accuracy in choosing the optimal actions across all combinations of $n_0$ and $n_1$, which are the number of trajectories of the target task and the source task, respectively.
 The amplitude of accuracy increase is higher when $n_0$ is small.
-This again shows the advantage of Transferred $Q$-learning, especially when the number of trajectories of the target task is small.
+This again shows the advantage of transfer $Q$-learning, especially when the number of trajectories of the target task is small.